 Salary and benefits are listed on the Resident Benefit Sheet, which are specific to each program.
 (See Exhibit A-1).
-The stipends and benefits are reviewed and revised yearly.
-The appropriate stipend and benefits are reviewed and approved by GMEC.
+The stipend and benefits are reviewed yearly and approved by GMEC.
 This is sent as a recommendation to the CEO for approval.